satya954/DevOps-Tools-QA/AWS.md

 68. What are AWS Organizations?
 69. How do you optimize costs in AWS?
 70. What are the best practices for securing an AWS environment?
+71. How do you configure a Load Balancer to allow only a specific port for internet traffic?
+72. How will you connect an EC2 instance in a private subnet to an S3 bucket?
+73. Why do we need a Security Group (SG) for an EC2 instance in a private subnet?
+74.

+## Person 1 ##

 ..